 We ordered some pink wine, then turned our attention to the menu.
 Given my grim lunchtime soup experience, I was keen to banish that from the memory, so I ordered the sweet potato soup, while the others ordered olives and other nibbles to share.Now, MJ will call me a complete lightweight, but I found it a little spicy for my palette.
 I liked the toasted fennel seeds on the top, as they gave a nice textural variance.
 The soup had good flavour and a lovely smooth consistency, but a notch or two lighter on the spicing would have played much better with me.

-I was very pleased with it, I have to say.
+I was very pleased with it.
 The egg was nicely soft, the goat’s cheese tangy, and the pizza base thin and crisp.
-It wasn’t up to the standards of La Favorita, but it was very good and certainly worthy of a repeat ordering.
+It wasn’t up to the standards of La Favorita, but it was certainly worthy of a repeat ordering.

 As we had a karaoke booking to make, we scarpered quite smartly after we’d finished our main courses.